 My Image My Choice is proud to partner with Synthesia, the world’s largest AI video generation platform, to safely bring anonymous stories to life with our AI avatars.
 Synthesia believes in the good that AI has to offer, all content uploaded to the site is consensual.
 The problem doesn’t lie with technology, but how we use it.

-Our survivor testimonies have contributed to Whitepapers and reports by the World Economic Forum, Oxford Digital Ethics Lab, Equality Now, The UK Law Commission and others, and featured across global press from BBC News to Now This, The Sunday Times, US Vogue.
+Our survivor testimonies have contributed to Whitepapers and reports by the World Economic Forum, Oxford Digital Ethics Lab, Equality Now, The UK Law Commission, Panorama Global and others, and featured across global press from BBC News to Now This, The Sunday Times, US Vogue.
 The campaign has been supported by politicians across political spectrums, NGOs, activist groups and many others.
 We would love for organizations to join our coalition, please reach out to firstname.lastname@example.org!